Single-scattering albedo

 Single-scattering albedo is the ratio of scattering efficiency to total extinction efficiency (which is also termed "attenuance", a sum of scattering and absorption).
 Most often it is defined for small-particle scattering of electromagnetic waves.
 Single-scattering albedo is unitless, and a value of unity implies that all particle extinction is due to scattering; conversely, a single-scattering albedo of zero implies that all extinction is due to absorption.

-For spherical particles one can calculate single-scattering albedo from Mie theory and knowledge of bulk properties of material such as refractive index.
+For spherical particles, one can calculate single-scattering albedo from Mie theory and knowledge of bulk properties of material such as refractive index.
 For non-spherical particles one could use discrete dipole approximation or other methods of computational electromagnetics.
-The albedo of particles of shapes which are easily parameterized in non-standard co-ordinate systems may be determined through solutions of Maxwell's equation analogues in such coordinate systems.
-Scattering albedo equations have yet to be determined in elliptical, toroidal, conical and many others.
+The albedo of particles of shapes that are easily parameterized in non-standard coordinate systems may be determined through solutions of Maxwell's equation analogs in such coordinate systems.
+Scattering albedo equations have yet to be determined in elliptical, toroidal, conical, and many others.
 Derivation and solutions to such equations is a field of ongoing research.